 Because the blue Nootka falsecypress (Chamaecyparis nootkatensis ‘Glauca’) has small, brown, soccer-shaped cones growing from its branch tips, it belongs to the conifer family.
 Its ever-present leaves, which are small and scale-like, decorate its drooping branchlets.
 The branchlets are reddish-orange and somewhat curled.
 The leaves are blue-green on top but paler beneath.
 The cone is shaped like a soccer ball.
 The tree ranges in height from 30 to 50 feet and 10 to 15 feet in width.
-A slow grower, it favors the sun and retains a pyramidal shape around a strong central leader stem.
 The tree is native to northwest North America.

 Common name: Blue Nootka false cypress (Alaska Cedar)

 Scientific Name (order and family): Chamaecyparis nootkatensis ‘Glauca’ (D. Don) Spach (Cupressaceae, Cupressales)

 Habit: 60 – 130’ tall; 1-5’ wide.
 Usually narrowly conical total tree shape.
 Old trees have greatly buttressed, fluted trunks with huge burls.
 Crown conical.
 Large branches sweep downward the lift upward at the ends; foliage on branchlets hangs like curtains.
 Habitat forests and moist coastal mountain slopes.

 Trunk/Stem: Bark Red-brown to orange-brown, stringy; branchlets are quadrangular and they become red-brown after one year.